y0Phoenix/Smoothy/Help.md

 12. Loopsong Command: `-loopsong` or `-ls` Will loop the current song forever until you type the command again

 ## Contact Info And Support <a name="contact"></a>
 1. Prefered contact method if you have a GitHub Profile: Goto [Smoothy's issues page](https://github.com/y0Phoenix/Smoothy/issues) and create an issue.
-This creates an issue forum which makes it far easier to track comments and linking + merging with other issues
+This creates an forum which makes it far easier to track comments and linking + merging with other issues

 2. If you dont have a GitHub Profile: DM with any info, ideas or a crash to [Eugene#3399](https://discordapp.com/users/3399) on Discord.